-Dhiru, is a salesman working in a medical store near by.
-They used to meet frequently and Dattatreya developed a soft corner (or rather trustability) towards Dhiru.
+Dhiru, is a salesman working in a medical store nearby.
+They used to meet frequently and Dattatreya developed a soft corner (or rather a trustability) towards Dhiru.

-One day, Dattatreya Vakharia threatens Babu to kick him out of the house and get enroled in an orphanage if he don’t fulfil his demands!
-Babu has no choice but to accept the challenge, and follow Dattatreya’s demands.
-Dhiru becomes the part of their lives, and his emplyer is consulted for the availability of Dhiru.
-Of coure, Dattatreya offered the shop owner that he will pay half of Dhiru’s salary, as compensation.
+One day, Dattatreya Vakharia threatens Babu to kick him out of the house and get enroled in an orphanage if he doesn’t fulfill his demands!
+Babu has no choice but to accept the challenge and follow Dattatreya’s demands.
+Dhiru becomes the part of their lives, and his employer is consulted for the availability of Dhiru.
+Of course, Dattatreya offered the shop owner that he will pay half of Dhiru’s salary, as compensation.

 What are the demands, and how the things move forward from this point, is the rest of the story.
-And rather than talking aobut it, I will suggest you to watch the film, and you will enjoy it for sure.
+And rather than talking about it, I will suggest you watch the film, and you will enjoy it for sure.

 Have you watched Hrishikesh Mukherjee’s films?
 They are made to watch for/with the entire family.
-They have comic situations and some issues are talked alongwith as well.
-Overall, they offer a fantastic entertainment without a trace of vulgarity and abuse.
-Do you thing we are not seeing such movies any more?
+They have comic situations and some issues are talked along with as well.
+Overall, they offer fantastic entertainment without a trace of vulgarity and abuse.
+Do you think we are not seeing such movies anymore?
 If yes, then this movie is for you.
 It will take you to a fun ride and put a genuine smile on your face many times while you are watching it.
 It is not a laughter riot, though.

-The simple characters which are picked up from day-to-day life looks real.
-Nice and simple story, without any unnecessary melodrama is the positive point of the movie.
+The simple characters which are picked up from day-to-day life look real.
+A nice and simple story, without any unnecessary melodrama, is the positive point of the movie.
 There are no twists and turns which can shock you, and that works pretty well.
-The dialogs are humours and effective.
+The dialogs are humor and effective.
 The dialog writer deserves the credit for the same.
-The “Hope, you will understand” dialogs has the right punch it require, and it creates the desired impact.
+The “Hope, you will understand” dialogs have the right punch it requires, and it creates the desired impact.

 There is no scope of traditional Bollywood movie songs, and you don’t miss them too.
 Of course, there are some songs in the movie.
 Here is the one which I found the most effective.

-In many of his last films we had seen Amitabh Bachchan playing himself for the most of the times.
+In many of his last films, we had seen Amitabh Bachchan playing himself for the most of the times.
 Of course, the directors are also equally responsible for the same.
-Though, his character in this movie is jolly and happy-go-lucky persona, his get-up doesn’t suit him.
-The hairs and beard looks quite out of place, when the skin is so smooth!
+Though his character in this movie is a jolly and happy-go-lucky persona, his get-up doesn’t suit him.
+The hairs and beard look quite out of place when the skin is so smooth!
 He is one of the finest actors of Bollywood and there are no two thoughts on the same, and, he is able to leave his traces in a few scenes for sure.
 But, his get-up and performance could have been better for sure.

 There are many scenes of the movie which will live with you forever.
 Be it the conversation between Dhiru and Babu at the airport, Babu’s taking a trip in Victoria, conversations between Babu and Dattatreya, Dhiru’s scenes,… well, the list is long and then we will have spoilers, so let us avoid it.